-As of August 29, 2015, we had forward contracts with a notional value of approximately 25.7 million CAD outstanding and recorded the fair value of the contracts of \$0.5 million in other long-term assets and a corresponding gain in accumulated other comprehensive (loss) income, which was recorded net of tax.
-During the year ended August 29, 2015, we reclassified a nominal amount from accumulated other comprehensive (loss) income to revenue, related to the derivative financial instruments.
-The gain in accumulated other comprehensive (loss) income as of August 29, 2015 is expected to be reclassified to revenues prior to its maturity on February 22, 2019.
+As of August 27, 2016, we had forward contracts with a notional value of approximately 17.1 million CAD outstanding and recorded the fair value of the contracts of \$0.1 million in other long-term assets and \$0.1 million in prepaid expenses and other current assets with a corresponding gain in accumulated other comprehensive (loss) income of \$0.1 million, which was recorded net of tax.
+During the fiscal year ended August 27, 2016, we reclassified \$0.2 million from accumulated other comprehensive (loss) income to revenue, related to the derivative financial instruments.
+The gain in accumulated other comprehensive (loss) income as of August 27, 2016 is expected to be reclassified to revenues prior to its maturity on February 22, 2019.

-Other than the forward contracts, discussed above, we do not operate a hedging program to mitigate the effect of a significant change in the value of our foreign subsidiaries functional currencies, which include the Canadian dollar, euro, British pound, Mexican peso and Nicaraguan cordoba, as compared to the U.S. dollar.
+Other than the forward contracts discussed above, we do not operate a hedging program to mitigate the effect of a significant change in the value of the functional currencies of our foreign subsidiaries, which include the Canadian dollar, euro, British pound, Mexican peso and Nicaraguan cordoba, as compared to the U.S. dollar.
 Any losses or gains resulting from unhedged foreign currency transactions, including exchange rate fluctuations on intercompany accounts are reported as transaction losses (gains) in our other (income) expense.
 The intercompany payables and receivables are denominated in Canadian dollars, euros, British pounds, Mexican pesos and Nicaraguan cordobas.
-During the year ended August 29, 2015, transaction losses included in other (income) expense was approximately \$1.6 million.
-If the exchange rates had changed by 10% during the year ended August 29, 2015, we would have recognized exchange gains or losses of approximately \$0.8 million.
+During the year ended August 27, 2016, transaction losses included in other (income) expense was approximately \$0.3 million.
+If exchange rates had changed by 10% during the year ended August 27, 2016, we would have recognized exchange gains or losses of approximately \$0.8 million.